ric2b/Vivaldi-browser/chromium/docs/website/site/chromium-os/developer-library/guides/development/simple-chrome-workflow/index.md

 otherwise it will strip symbols even from a debug build.
 This requires [Deploying Chrome to the user partition].

-See [./stack_traces.md] for some tips on getting stack traces at runtime (not during a crash).
+See [Stack Traces] for some tips on getting stack traces at runtime (not during a crash).

 > **Note:** If you just want crash backtraces in the logs you can deploy a